danpcox/Career/Books.md

 - Twelve and a Half - Gary Vaynerchuk
 - David and Goliath - Malcom Gladwell
 - The subtle art of not giving a fuck - Mark Manson
+- Be Useful - Arnold Schwarzenegger

 ## Books I am currently Reading (fun or learning)
-- Our Final Invention
+- Our Final Invention - James Barrat
-- Be Useful - Arnold Schwarzenegger

 ## The 7 habits of highly effective people